Arden Shore Child and Family Services

 Arden Shore Child and Family Services - Waukegan, IL

-Arden Shore Child And Family Services is a mental health and addiction rehab center located at 329 North Genesee Street in the 60085 zip code in Waukegan, IL.
+Arden Shore Child And Family Services is a mental health and substance abuse rehab center located at 329 North Genesee Street in the 60085 zip code in Waukegan, IL.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Arden Shore Child And Family Services include counseling for trauma victims, anger management and rational emotive behavioral therapy.
-Arden Shore Child And Family Services provides regular outpatient treatment and outpatient rehab.
-It also provides residential treatment for substance use and inpatient treatment for dual diagnosis.
+Some of the treatment approaches used by Arden Shore Child And Family Services include anger management, dialectical behavior therapy and matrix model.
+Arden Shore Child And Family Services provides outpatient rehabilitation and regular outpatient treatment.
+It also provides residential substance abuse treatment and inpatient treatment for co-occurring mental health and substance use disorders.

 Address: 329 North Genesee Street, Waukegan, IL 60085